AdamWilsonLab/emma_docker/README.md

 You must be on campus or in the [UB VPN to use this service](https://www.buffalo.edu/ubit/service-guides/connecting/vpn/computer.html).

-## Apptainer (Singularity) on UB's HPC
+## Set up Apptainer (Singularity)

-Use this method to run the container on the UB HPC.
+You only need to run this once (unless you want to update the container).
 Before building the container, you will need to set some temp/cache folders or the build will fail because the home directory doesn't have much room.

-First, log into a compute node.
+First, you can log into a compute node.
 For example:

 ```
 ssh vortex.ccr.buffalo.edu

 salloc --cluster=faculty --qos=adamw --partition=adamw  --job-name "InteractiveJob" --nodes=1 --ntasks=2 --mem=5G -C INTEL --time=05:20:00
 ```

-Then set the following environment variables, create a few directories, and then build the container.
+Then set the following environment variables, create a few directories, and build the container.

 ```
 # define groupname for paths